 And Then Comes Spring

-Sometimes the wait seems interminable, but when spring finally arrives, it presents Charlevoix visitors a new array of possibilities.
+Sometimes the wait seems interminable, but when spring finally arrives, it presents Charlevoix visitors with a new array of possibilities.
 If the snow pack lasts, winter activities can still be enjoyed in milder temperatures.
 At the same time, the grass appears, trees bud, early flowers bloom, and the forested hills yield delicate trilliums and the coveted morel mushroom.
 The Charlevoix Depot and Castle Farms are perfect for checking spring garden growth, while cherry and apple blossoms can be spotted throughout northern Michigan.

 For more information, contact the Charlevoix Convention & Visitor's Bureau at 800.367.8557.